 In the words of music icon Beyoncé Giselle Knowles-Carter; who run the world?
 Girls!
 Women’s month means that we take some time to reflect and celebrate the strides that women are making in all spheres of life.
-In a W24 article, Phelokazi Mbude, details how despite the gender pay gap and discrimination in the workplace, women contribute almost 50% to South Africa’s GDP.
-In the article she further states:
+Despite the gender pay gap and discrimination in the workplace, women contribute almost 50% to South Africa’s GDP.

 Although there are ample challenges when navigating the world as a woman, we also want to shine a light on women who are creating space for themselves in the often cut-throat world of business.
 These are the women who break boundaries and take up space by becoming their own bosses and building legacies.